CraigOpie/shell/README.md

-# Custom Shell for Minix
+# Custom Shell for Linux/Minix

 Copyright (c) 2023
 College of Natural Science, Computer Science, University of Hawaii at Manoa